 Have you ever heard about health benefits of dark chocolate?
 We are sure you had, and thanks to our chocolate calculator you can quickly calculate what's the content of minerals, calories, fats, or sugar in white, milk, and dark chocolate.
 Select the chocolate type, enter the chocolate size - a bar, square, cup or any other amount you like - and have a look at all those satisfying values.
-Eating chocolate is beneficial for your health (of course in reasonable amounts), especially if you choose the dark chocolate with high cocoa solids content instead of a cake with chocolate chips.
+Eating chocolate is beneficial for your health (of course in reasonable amounts), especially if you choose dark chocolate with high cocoa solids content instead of a cake with chocolate chips.

 Health benefits of dark chocolate

 There are many researches and studies on health benefits of dark chocolate.
 The most often described elements are the phytochemicals called flavonoids.
 Cocoa beans are a great source of flavonoids, which have antioxidant abilities.
 One

 - Improving blood flow and lowering blood pressure,

 - Raising HDL and protecting LDL against oxidation, improving insulin sensitivity (check out our cholesterol tools: cholesterol ratio and cholesterol units calculator).

 Dark chocolate is also a great source of nutrients - in 100 grams, you can find:

 - 11.9 mg of iron, which is 66.1% of